Rewards Credit Cards 101

 If you are interested in airline miles or travel, you could also consider whether a frequent flyer credit card is a better fit for your spending and needs.

 A bank’s own rewards program will generally give members access to a selection of its own partner retailers, and will have its own separate points system.
 For example you may earn two different amounts of points spending the same amount of money with an airline branded frequent flyer campaign versus a bank own branded card.
 For example 100 St George Amplify points is not the same as 100 Qantas Frequent Flyer points.
 The bank’s own rewards program may sometimes have higher points value per $1 spent, but the partners may be different.
 It is worth considering where you spend your money and how you would use your points before deciding which type of rewards program to choose.
-For more on this, see ‘how do I use a rewards card’ and ‘what sorts of benefits can I get with a rewards card’.

 There are different types of rewards card designed to suit different types of credit card users – often aimed at the amount of money the customer is likely to spend on the card each year.
 There are often different tiers of rewards cards, which have more perks as the tiers go up.
 Many of the banks will offer up to three levels of rewards cards.
 Standard, platinum, diamond or premium cards are all examples of rewards card tiers.
 Distinguishing between standard and platinum can be hard, but diamond or premium cards are widely considered the most exclusive.